 Some of these problems may be more common in some breeds than others, but no matter what the breed, any dog can develop one or more of these issues.

-Our friends at Greyhounds as Pets has graciously allowed us to feature their infographic which explores these problems in a concise way.
+Our friends at Greyhounds as Pets have graciously allowed us to feature their infographic which explores these problems in a concise way.
 Feel free to skip the explanations below and go directly to their infographic where you will also see why some of these behaviors develop.
+Best viewed on a desktop computer screen!

 No one would argue that a puppy just like a human baby explores his world through his mouth.
 Chewing is a natural way that puppies relieve the pain of teething.
 Once all the teeth have erupted, the desire to chew becomes less intense.